ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 a configuration is necessary to provide privacy for clients.

 A specific method for a client to acquire configurations is not included in this specification.
-Clients need to consider these tracking vectors when choosing a discovery method.
-Applications using this design should provide accommodations to mitigate tracking using gateway configurations. {{?CONSISTENCY=I-D.wood-key-consistency}} provides an analysis of the options for ensuring the configurations are consistent between different clients.
+Applications using this design MUST provide accommodations to mitigate tracking using gateway configurations. {{?CONSISTENCY=I-D.wood-key-consistency}} provides an analysis of the options for ensuring the configurations are consistent between different clients.